The Battle for God's Grace

 like to say.

 When Scripture is interpreted and taught “undivided” - the difficult-to-satisfy (and in many cases “impossible to satisfy”) requirements of Old Testament Law are illegally mixed with the New Testament Grace of Christ.
 These “difficult or impossible to satisfy” additional behavioral requirements are then applied to obtaining (and keeping) salvation.
 As a result, salvation (eternal life) - paid for by the blood of Christ at the cross - is changed from a gift that God gives freely according to Grace (unmerited favor) - into a benefit that must be earned (it’s conditional and therefore no longer a gift) through proper behavior, personal merit and good works.
 It is this counterfeit merit-based evangelistic message that its supporters are proudly calling "uncompromised".
-But, in this study the word “illegal” is used to describe this brand of evangelism because the Bible warns against this popular way of handling the Scriptures.
+But, in this study the word “illegal” is used to describe this brand of evangelism since the Bible warns against this popular way of handling the Scriptures.
 In his previous quotations, Scofield uses the theological term “dispensationalism”, which essentially carries the same meaning and mindset as Paul's command to “rightly divide God's Word”.
 Both terms warn that we must respect the context of Scripture, otherwise a wrong understanding of God and His Word will be the result.

 Those who reject Paul's command to "rightly divide the Word" tend to attack God’s Grace by calling it the sugar-coated gospel, easy believism and “greasy grace”.
 Red flags should go up when we hear these common phrases in a sermon.
-On his daily radio program, one angry fundamentalist preacher claimed that those who preach salvation as God's free gift (or available by grace as stated in Ephesians 2:4-9) - are members of "the Grace cult" and suggested they were "of the devil".
-It is for these reasons that our commentaries and studies attempt to expose this popular yet dangerous theology, which has dominated the Christian Church in various ways since its birth.
+On his daily radio program, one angry fundamentalist preacher claimed that those who preach salvation as God's gift (or available by grace as stated in Ephesians 2:4-9) - are members of "the Grace cult" and suggested they were "of the devil".
+It is for these reasons that our commentaries and studies attempt to expose this popular yet dangerous theology, which has dominated the Christian Church in various ways since its beginning in the first century.
 It nearly destroyed the Galatian Church and motivated Saint Paul, who wrote nearly half of the New Testament canon, to both refute and publicly condemn this counterfeit Bible teaching for the remainder of his life.

 Teaching the Bible “undivided” (or by rejecting the dispensational and divided design of God’s Word) is the very essence of the “Galatian Error” and represents the counterfeit faith held and taught by those who are “Galatianized”.
-It’s one of the most serious threats to the true Gospel of Christ, which is never properly addressed in a church service because it causes fierce controversy and emotional disagreements that can divide a congregation.
+It’s one of the most serious threats to the true Gospel of Christ.
+It is never properly addressed in a church service because it causes fierce controversy and emotional disagreements that can divide a congregation.
 Yet, it’s a subject that should never be treated as a "disagreement" over someone's opinion.
 Scripture warns that God doesn't respect the opinions of man - and that many are wrong.
 Do you want to gamble your eternal life on something as unstable as someone’s opinion?

 This is Part 3 of a four-part Bible study.